tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **September 9th**
+Afternoon: Did a fair bit of research last night about how to serve our heatmaps on a public website.
+Basically there are 2 approaches: PMTiles and a tile server.
+PMTiles support HTTP range requests so are essentially self-serving static tile servers.
+They can easily be stored on S3.
+But they can't be easily updated, we'd ideally just want one for the whole world.
+Which might be possible once we're done, but whilst we're updating piecemeal.
+Then the other option is to use an actual tile server like `martin` or `TiTiler` that can dynamically convert raw tile data like GeoTiffs to z/x/y queryable pyramid tiles.
+This is more CPU intensive but it does mean that we can easily just add new heatmaps as and when they're made.

+* Me and Ryan figured out that we can use a third less data for the sample rotate elevations, we drew some cool diagrams: https://excalidraw.com/#json=GT8txU1MkBJYdn7uKH6mO,XA4V8Zxzlc5xIgYliJGxJg

+Evening: Tried getting `martin` working with some sample GeoTiffs but was hard just to get a format that `marting` accepted.
+And even then I couldn't see the tiles on any tile viewer.
+So a bit dissapointing so today.
+But had a great catch up about the algorithm today with @nayr, we realised that the sampled rotation is a _rectangle_ one third the size of the DEM, so lots more space savings!

 📅 **September 8th**
 Afternoon: Discovered that `cargo` unifies all the features requested by the various dependees of a dependency.
 So I don't think there's any easy way to use feature flags for both CPU and GPU code.
 So I'll refactor it to use old school runtime conditionals, I don't suppose it can make that much difference to the performance?